greenelab/deep-review/manuscript.md

 Although there is significant work in the literature around EHR data quality and the impact on research [@odRiFxnB], we focus on three types of challenges: local bias, wider standards, and legal issues.
 Note these problems are not restricted to EHRs but can also apply to any large biomedical dataset, e.g. clinical trial data.

-Even within the same healthcare system, EHRs can be used differently [@11sli93ov; @y9ONtSZ9].
+Even within the same healthcare system, EHRs can be used differently [@7s3dpUrT; @RoOhUFKU].
 Individual users have unique documentation and ordering patterns, with different departments and different hospitals having different priorities that code patients and introduce missing data in a non-random fashion [@7BctyA7f].
 Patient data may be kept across several "silos" within a single health system (e.g. separate nursing documentation, registries, etc.).
-Even the most basic task of matching patients across systems can be challenging due to data entry issues [@4rTluXLs].
+Even the most basic task of matching patients across systems can be challenging due to data entry issues [@eAP2kxzn].
 The situation is further exacerbated by the ongoing introduction, evolution, and migration of EHR systems, especially where reorganized and acquired healthcare facilities have to merge.
 Further, even the ostensibly least-biased data type, laboratory measurements, can be biased based by both the healthcare process and patient health state [@1C97CTU9S].
 As a result, EHR data can be less complete and less objective than expected.